hanssmail/quantQ/README.md

 ### Random Matrix Theory

 We have added the library ```.quantQ.rmt```.
 The library contains implementation of Excess Out-of-Sample Risk and Fleeting Modes paper by Bouchaud et al. [here](https://arxiv.org/abs/2205.01012).
 The algorithm performs the comparison of two datasets in terms of their empirical covariance matrices using the Random Matrix Theory.
-In order to implement the algorithm, we have added the Denman-Bevaers and power series algorithms to calculate the square-root of the matrix along with several utility functions.
+In order to implement the algorithm, we have added the Denman-Bevaers and power series algorithm to calculate the square-root of the matrix along with several utility functions.
 Further, ```.quantQ.stats``` has been extended by generalised binomial number calculator.

+### Maximum Entropy Block Bootstrap

+We have added he library ```.quantQ.meb```.
+The library implements the block bootstrap using the Maximum Entropy as proposed in Bergamelli, Novotny and Urga, 2015 [here](https://econpapers.repec.org/article/risactuec/0115.htm).
+The method is intended to be used to create a bootstrapped samples for non-stationary time series, where the temporal component is preserved by the blocks with the overall time series being replicated by using the Maximum Entropy bootstrap.
+For completeness, we provide an old implementation by Vinod and Lopez for reference.